krishnaaditi/Hierarchical-Fine-Tuning-Approach/README.md

 ## New idea for  alignment (temporary) :
-Large Vision-Language Models (LVLMs) like LLaVA or InstructBLIP often hallucinate — meaning they describe things in images that aren’t really there (e.g., saying “a cat is in the image” when there is no cat).
+Large Vision-Language Models (LVLMs) like LLaVA or InstructBLIP often hallucinate —

 This happens because: